dbt-labs/docs.getdbt.com/website/docs/docs/contributing/building-a-new-adapter.md

 </File>

-### Enabling dbt init
+### Other files

 In order to enable the [dbt init command](/reference/commands/init), make sure to include a sample profile file.
 The filepath will be `dbt/adapters/<adapter_name>/sample_profiles.yml`.
-This will assure that users can create a new dbt project with the command.
+This will assure that users can create a new dbt project with the `dbt init` command.
 For sample profiles, check out this [example](https://github.com/dbt-labs/dbt/blob/develop/plugins/postgres/dbt/include/postgres/sample_profiles.yml).

+To assure that `dbt --version` provides the latest dbt core version the adapter supports, be sure include a `__version__.py` file.
+The filepath will be `dbt/adapters/<adapter_name>/__version__.py`.
+We recommend using the latest dbt core version and as the adapter is made compatiable with later versions, this file will need to be updated.
+For a sample file, check out this [example](https://github.com/dbt-labs/dbt/blob/develop/plugins/snowflake/dbt/adapters/snowflake/__version__.py).

 ### Testing your new adapter